-Ŭ 7.1 The The course "Electromagnetic compatibility" proposes a familiarization of general students in the field of engineering and management, with the introductory objective of notions and some applications related to electromagnetic compatibility. the subject 7.2 Specific Being a specialized discipline in electrical engineering, and in the field of objectives engineering and management, its objective is to present calculation methods in a unitary framework of problems of general interest, necessary to solve various specific problems of electromagnetic compatibility.
+7.1 The general objective of the subject The course "Electromagnetic compatibility" proposes a familiarization of students in the field of engineering and management, with the introductory notions and some applications related to electromagnetic compatibility.
+7.2 Specific objectives Being a specialized discipline in electrical engineering, and in the field of engineering and management, its objective is to present calculation methods in a unitary framework of problems of general interest, necessary to solve various specific problems of electromagnetic compatibility.
 The laboratory works familiarize students with practical aspects regarding the operation of high frequency electrical systems.